Add Doppler's scoop repo scoop bucket add doppler https://github.com/DopplerHQ/scoop-doppler.git # Install latest doppler cli scoop install doppler

 doppler projects create new-project doppler setup --project new-project --config dev doppler secrets upload .env

-The official Doppler CLI Usage: doppler [flags] doppler [command] Available Commands: activity Get workplace activity logs configs Manage configs configure View the config file environments Manage environments feedback Provide feedback about the Doppler CLI help Help about any command login Authenticate to Doppler logout Log out of the CLI open open a web page in your browser projects Manage projects run Run a command with secrets injected into the environment secrets Manage secrets settings Get workplace settings setup Setup the Doppler CLI for managing secrets update update the Doppler CLI Flags: --api-host string The host address for the Doppler API (default "https://api.doppler.com") --configuration string config file (default "/Users/thomas/.doppler/.doppler.yaml") --dashboard-host string The host address for the Doppler Dashboard (default "https://dashboard.doppler.com") --debug output additional information -h, --help help for doppler --json output json --no-read-env do not read config from the environment --no-timeout disable http timeout --no-update disable checking for Doppler CLI updates --no-verify-tls do not verify the validity of TLS certificates on HTTP requests (not recommended) --print-config output active configuration --scope string the directory to scope your config to (default ".") --silent disable output of info messages --timeout duration max http request duration (default 10s) -t, --token string doppler token -v, --version Get the version of the Doppler CLI Use "doppler [command] --help" for more information about a command.
+The official Doppler CLI Usage: doppler [flags] doppler [command] Available Commands: activity Get workplace activity logs changelog view the CLI's changelog completion Print shell completion script configs Manage configs configure View the config file environments Manage environments feedback Provide feedback about the Doppler CLI help Help about any command import Import projects into your Doppler workplace login Authenticate to Doppler logout Log out of the CLI open open the Doppler dashboard projects Manage projects run Run a command with secrets injected into the environment secrets Manage secrets settings Get workplace settings setup Setup the Doppler CLI for managing secrets update update the Doppler CLI Flags: --api-host string The host address for the Doppler API (default "https://api.doppler.com") --configuration string config file (default "/Users/rb/.doppler/.doppler.yaml") --dashboard-host string The host address for the Doppler Dashboard (default "https://dashboard.doppler.com") --debug output additional information -h, --help help for doppler --json output json --no-check-version disable checking for Doppler CLI updates --no-read-env do not read config from the environment --no-timeout disable http timeout --no-verify-tls do not verify the validity of TLS certificates on HTTP requests (not recommended) --print-config output active configuration --scope string the directory to scope your config to (default ".") --silent disable output of info messages --timeout duration max http request duration (default 10s) -t, --token string doppler token -v, --version Get the version of the Doppler CLI Use "doppler [command] --help" for more information about a command.